ordinary-developer/__obsolete-book_c_plus_plus_concurrency_in_action_a_williams/synopses/ch_5-CPP_MEMORY_MODEL_AND_OPERATIONS_ON_ATOMIC_TYPES/synopses.md

 if they are equal.
 If the values aren't equal, the expected value is updated with the actual value of the atomic variable.
-The return type of the compare/exchange functions is a bool, which is ture if the store was performed and false otherwise.
+The return type of the compare/exchange functions is a bool, which is true if the store was performed and false otherwise.

 Operations on std::atomic<T*>: pointer arithmetic